If you or someone you know is in crisis, dial 988 to reach the Suicide and Crisis Lifeline, which provides 24/7, free, and confidential support.

 Treatment Options for Sleep Apnea

 The primary treatment of obstructive sleep apnea is continuous positive airway pressure (CPAP) therapy.
-CPAP therapy involves wearing a mask while sleeping that is connected to a machine via a hose.
+CPAP therapy involves wearing a mask while sleeping that’s connected to a machine via a hose.
 The machine is small enough to sit on the bedside table and provides a steady flow of air to prevent the airway from collapsing.

 Although CPAP therapy offers the most effective treatment for obstructive sleep apnea, many people find it difficult to use their CPAP machine on a regular basis.
 Most studies estimate average CPAP use is about four hours per night.